This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-1. Make the filling: Mix together the chopped apples, sugar, flour, cinnamon, and vanilla in a small bowl.
+2. Mix the chopped apples, granulated sugar, flour, cinnamon, and vanilla in a small bowl.

-1. Transfer the apples to a 10-ounce ramekin.
+1. Transfer the apple mixture to a 10-ounce ramekin.

-1. Make the crisp topping: In a small bowl, stir together flour, oats, brown sugar, and cinnamon.
-Cut the softened butter into small pieces and add them to the bowl.
-Blend in the butter using a fork or your fingers and mix until well combined.
+1. In a separate small bowl, stir together the flour, oats, brown sugar, and cinnamon.
+Cut the softened butter into small pieces and work it into the dry ingredients with a fork or your fingers until the mixture clumps together.

 fruit crisp topping in a mixing bowl.